Have a tea party in support of the NHS with these recipes from Nadiya Hussain

 2. Take the puff pastry blocks and roll them one by one on a floured surface.
 Roll to a 5mm thickness and cut using a 25cm round, then cut another circle to a 30cm round.
 Leave both to chill on a tray while you make the filling.

-3. Now make the filling by adding oil to a non-stick pan.
+3. Add oil to a non-stick pan.
 Blitz the garlic and onion to a smooth paste.

 4. Add the paste to the hot oil and cook till the mixture is thick and brown – this should take about 10 minutes over a medium heat.
 Now add the salt and peppercorns and mix.